Land or building sales

 - Protection of property rights with a view to the operation of current and future facilities

 - Protection of natural, historical and archaeological heritage

 - Compliance with all applicable laws and regulations

-- Compliance with company standards to ensure the protection of persons
+- Compliance with company standards respecting the use of real estate assets to ensure the protection of persons

-Requests for proposals are posted on the Hydro-Québec Web site and published in regional newspapers.
+RFPs are posted on Hydro-Québec’s website and published in regional newspapers.